-Attraction Explained digs deeply into science and researches to debunk dating cliches and provide readers with what really works in love and dating.
+Attraction Explained (2015) is an evidence-based dating book.
+It digs deeply into science and research to debunk dating cliches and provide readers with what really works in love and dating.

 - Self-help dating books damage readers more than help